ComplexityVE/SugarEvax/reports/draft_review_vicky.md

 ## Presentation:
 ### Is the report written in clear, concise, correct language?
 Is it consistent with the audience and goals of the report?
 Does it violate any of the recommendations in my style guide?
+The report is well written in a concise and correct language.
+I think it is consistent with the audience and goals of the report but could use some further explanation and description of the interpretation and question the experiment is trying to answer.

 ## Mechanics:
 ### Is the report in the right directory with the right file name?
 Is it formatted professionally in Markdown?
 Does it include a meaningful title and the full names of the authors?
 Is the bibliography in an acceptable style?
+The file name is correct and the Markdown formatting looks good to me.
+I like the title and the authors' names are included.
+The bibliography format looks good to me.